Home Working in Australia – What you need to know

 Important note

-Following the fires and floods that have ravaged Australia since 2019, the time spent volunteering in the disaster areas will count towards the 88 days required to obtain a second Working Holiday Visa.
+Following the recent flood, cyclone or other severe weather events the time spent volunteering in the disaster areas will count towards the 88 days required to obtain a second or third Working Holiday Visa (179 days in this case).
 For more information, see our dedicated article.

 Working as a freelancer in Australia